West Germany: Reunification

 With the collapse of eastern bloc in 1989, symbolised by the opening of the Berlin Wall, there was a rapid move towards German reunification; and a final settlement of the post-war special status of Germany.
 Following democratic elections, East Germany declared its accession to the Federal Republic subject to the terms of the Unification Treaty between the two states; and then both West Germany and East Germany radically amended their respective constitutions in accordance with that Treaty's provisions.
 East Germany then dissolved itself, and its five post-war states (Länder) were reconstituted, along with the reunited Berlin which ended its special status and formed an additional Land.
 They formally joined the Federal Republic on 3 October 1990, raising the number of states from 10 to 16, ending the division of Germany.
 The expanded Federal Republic retained West Germany's political culture and continued its existing memberships in international organisations, as well as its Western foreign policy alignment and affiliation to Western alliances like NATO and the European Union.

 The official German reunification ceremony on 3 October 1990 was held at the Reichstag building, including Chancellor Helmut Kohl, President Richard von Weizsäcker, former Chancellor Willy Brandt and many others.
-One day later, the parliament of the united Germany would assemble in an act of symbolism in the Reichstag building.
+One day later, the parliament of the united Germany assembled in an act of symbolism in the Reichstag building.

 However, at that time, the role of Berlin had not yet been decided upon.
 Only after a fierce debate, considered by many as one of the most memorable sessions of parliament, the Bundestag concluded on 20 June 1991, with quite a slim majority, that both government and parliament should move to Berlin from Bonn.

 Government and politics

 Government structure

 West Germany was a federal parliamentary republic with the national capital being in Bonn.
 The executive branch consisted of a President and a Chancellor with the President being the head of state and a largely ceremonial role while the Chancellor was the head of the government and functioned in a capacity similar to that of a prime minister.
-The Chancellor was elected by the legislature for a 4-year term and could not be removed from office during that term except for if the Bundestag had selected a replacement.
+The Chancellor was elected by the legislature for a four-year term and could not be removed from office during that term except for if the Bundestag had selected a replacement.

 The country had a bicameral legislature consisting of an upper house, the Bundesrat and a lower house, the Bundestag.

-The Bundesrat had 45 members and they were elected by the Laender (states).
-The lower house named the Bundestag had 496 members.
+The Bundesrat had 45 members and they were elected by the Länder (states).
+The number of voting members in the Bundestag varied over time with initially 402 in 1949 to 497 in 1987, with peak membership being at 499 in 1961.
+Members were elected from West Berlin to the Bundesrat and the Bundestag but they could not vote.